-I have been attending the men’s group training at SPC for almost two years.
-At age 57 I am probably the oldest in the group, although if anyone wants to step up and take on that mantle, please feel free.
+I have been attending the men’s group training at SPC for almost four years.
+At age 59 I am probably the oldest in the group, although if anyone wants to step up and take on that mantle, please feel free.

 At 55, I started to notice the loss of muscle mass and strength that affects all men (and women) in their 50s.
 That was all worsened by a double fracture in my left ankle.
 Although the bones repaired well the muscles and ligaments round the ankle did not.
 Walking for any distance became quite painful and there was big impact on how much sport/exercise I could do.

 I decided some radical action had to be taken and that is when I joined SPC.
 I discovered them by a mix of accident and recommendation.
 Before joining I went to see Tom for an assessment and he must of wondered what he was taking on.
 The weakness and lack of mobility in my ankle wouldn’t allow me to vertically jump more than 6 inches.
 Now I can box jump (admittedly not as high as most of the others in the group!).
 I started training in October 2017 and there is no doubt I found it tough.
 My ankle gave me problems but Tom always modified the exercises which gave me trouble.
 After about two months I started to notice major improvements in strength and mobility of the ankle.

 I benefited more from two months of training at SPC compared to 18 months of various “strengthening” exercises given to me by physios.
 Half way into my second phase of training I noticed the ankle was hardly restricting me at all.